Locally Markov walks on finite graphs: Recurrent states and the stationary distribution

 for $\rho\triangle\eta=\{y\}$ and $y$ is the predecessor of $x$ in the unique cycle in $\rho$, and $\widehat{\msf}_y$ is the time reversal of the local chain at $y$ given by

 for all $x,z\in N_y$.
-This chain encodes a particle moving "backwards", i.e.~if the location of the walk $(\hat{X}_n,\hat{\rho}_n)_{n\in\N}$ at time $n$ is $(x,\rho)$, where $\rho$ is a spanning unicycle and $x$ lies on the unique cycle of $\rho$, then at time $n+1$ the reversed walk will move the particle from $x$ backwards along the unique cycle of $\rho$ and then the configuration at the new position $y$ will be changed according to the transition probabilities defined in \eqref{eq:tr-pb-reversed}.
+The reversed chain encodes a particle moving "backwards" in time, i.e.~if the location of the walk $(\hat{X}_n,\hat{\rho}_n)_{n\in\N}$ at time $n$ is $(x,\rho)$, where $\rho$ is a spanning unicycle and $x$ lies on the unique cycle of $\rho$, then at time $n+1$ the reversed walk will move the particle from $x$ backwards along the unique cycle of $\rho$ and then the configuration at the new position $y$ will be changed according to the transition probabilities defined in Equation \eqref{eq:tr-pb-reversed}.

-\begin{rem}\normalfont By our assumption on the locally Markov walk, it must eventually visit all vertices of $G$.
-However, after visiting all vertices, the configuration $\rho$ is a spanning unicycle.
-Thus the set of recurrent configurations of the total chain is a subset of the spanning unicycles.
-Hence, it suffices to define the time reversal of the total chain only on the set of spanning unicycles. \end{rem}
+\begin{rem}\normalfont Under Assumptions \ref{assu}, the locally Markov walk will eventually visit every vertex of $G$.
+Once all vertices have been visited, the configuration $\rho$ forms a spanning unicycle.
+Consequently, the recurrent configurations of the total chain are contained in the set of spanning unicycles.
+Therefore, it is sufficient to define the time reversal of the total chain only on this set. \end{rem}